Maegan Manasse

-Maegan Manasse (born April 16, 1995) is an American tennis player.
+Maegan Manasse (born April 16, 1995) is an American former tennis player.

 Career

 She has career-high WTA rankings of 327 in singles, reached on July 15, 2019, and 175 in doubles, achieved on July 29, 2019.

 Manasse won a WTA 125 title at the 2018 Houston Challenger, in the doubles draw, partnering Jessica Pegula.
 She has also won seven doubles titles on the ITF Women's Circuit.

+Her last appearance on the circuit was at Berkeley, California, where she won her eighth ITF doubles title.